OfficeCoffee/CEG2350/Labs/Lab07/LabTemplate.md

 ## Part 4

 1. Commands used:
-2. Line you added to `/etc/fstab`:
+2. Line you added to `/etc/fstab`: `LABEL=TAYLOR /mnt/newworld ext4 defaults 0 2`
 3. How did you confirm that the mount point changed?
 (Commands used or explain process):
 4. **If you restored `/etc/fstab`**, write here why you did not feel comfortable leaving your changes in place